NoMeansNowastaken/KarutaSniper/README.md

 - added blacklist
 - added updating card lists without needing to restart

+### v1.1
+- added support for card drops with 4 cards (idk why it took so long)
+- added auto dropping cards

 ## TODO

-- add support for card drops with 4 cards (more complicated than it looks or im just stupid)
 - add button support
-- auto drop cards
 - support for bots similar to karuta (like SOFI); this might never happen/take a long time to be implemented

 # Credits